DericVC/profcode/README.md

-# profajax
+# prof
-projeto do professor ajax
+projeto do professor